Water intake plays a critical role in almost all the bodily functions of our furry friends.

 Proper water intake crucial for puppy health

-Water is an essential component of a puppy’s diet and plays a crucial role in their overall health and well-being.
+Puppy hydration is essential to your puppy’s diet and overall health and well-being.

 Water also helps regulate body temperature.
-Dogs do not have sweat glands like humans; instead, they release heat through panting and through their paw pads.
+Dogs do not have sweat glands like humans; they release heat through panting and paw pads.

 Consequently, dogs are more prone to overheating and require sufficient water to cool down.